Neil Young, ‘Let’s Roll': Lyrics Uncovered

 “No time for indecision / We got to make a move / I hope that we’re forgiven / For what we gotta do / How this all got started / I’ll never understand / I hope someone can fly this thing / Get us back to land / Time is runnin’ out, let’s roll.”

-Nobody did write the song Young had in mind.
-He waited and waited, thinking surely the country singers would make the most of this opportunity.
+In fact, for a while, no one wrote the song Young had in mind.
+He waited and waited, thinking surely some enterprising artist would make the most of this opportunity.
 “Because it’s just such a great image – the whole story about the heroism of the passengers on Flight 93.
-I think it’s a legendary story that’s gonna go down through the ages — it’ll never be forgotten.
-So I was very surprised that I didn’t hear any songs … So I just wrote it.
+I think it’s a legendary story that’s gonna go down through the ages; it’ll never be forgotten.
+So, I was very surprised that I didn’t hear any songs. … So, I just wrote it.
 I couldn’t stop it anymore.”